Tagliatelle

 Storage Tips

-Uncooked, dried tagliatelle should be stored in an airtight container in a cool, dry place, such as a pantry, away from direct sunlight and moisture.
-This will help maintain its quality and prevent it from becoming brittle or absorbing odors.
-It can generally last for 1-2 years if stored properly.
-Cooked tagliatelle can be stored in an airtight container in the refrigerator for up to 3-5 days.
+Uncooked, dried tagliatelle should be stored in an airtight container in a cool, dry place away from direct sunlight.
+This will help prevent moisture absorption and insect infestation, preserving its quality for up to 1-2 years.
+Cooked tagliatelle can be stored in an airtight container in the refrigerator for 3-5 days.
+To prevent sticking, toss it lightly with a small amount of olive oil before refrigerating.
+Cooked pasta can also be frozen for longer storage; portion it out and freeze it in airtight containers or freezer bags.

 Marnirni-apinthi Building, Lot Fourteen,